This example demonstrates provisioning a Google Kubernetes Engine (GKE) cluster on the GCP cloud. The deployment consists of:

 Import Kubernetes Blueprint

-The Cloudify Manager provides an easy method of provisioning a Kuberenetes cluster on GCP GKE.
+The Cloudify Manager provides an easy method of provisioning a Kubernetes cluster on GCP GKE.
 On the Marketplace page, navigate to the Kubernetes Blueprint Examples tab and upload the Kubernetes-GCP-GKE blueprint.
+Once the blueprint will be uploaded you’ll be redirected to create a deployment dialog.

-Click the Deploy & Install button at the bottom of the form to start the deployment.
+Click the Install button at the bottom of the form to start the deployment.
 On the following page, click the Execute button.

 Using the GCP GKE Cluster